 Respect old things.
 Experience those old things.
 But take the old outer shell away and create something new from it.
 This is the true nature of “tradition.”

 -Takuo Kato, Japan, current “Living National Treasure”

-It is meaningless just to inherit the traditions of Japanese pottery, unless you add your own ideas…but if you overdo yourself, you might ruin the traditions.
-The point is to make the best use of the old methods and ideas.
+It is meaningless just to inherit the traditions of Japanese pottery unless you add your own ideas…but if you overdo yourself, you might ruin the traditions.
+The point is to best use the old methods and ideas.